Discover Career Opportunities

 Start Networking

 Who you know will always be important when you’re applying for any new role in a business, or industry.
-With this in mind, it’s worth looking for ways to expand your professional networkwherever you can.
+With this in mind, it’s worth looking for ways to expand the professional network wherever you can.
 You can begin by attending industry events, both online and in person.
-This will both give you a chance to learn more about your sector, and meet new people.
+This will both give you a chance to learn more about your sector and meet new people.
 If you’re not ready to start interacting with other professionals offline just yet, you can look into online networking options instead.
 You can join forums related to your sector, find groups on LinkedIn and Facebook, and connect with those over social media.
 While starting a new career can be a challenging and stressful process, it can also be a fantastic way to ensure you’re getting the most out of your professional life.

 What's next?